cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 ## Cake Mix Library
-CakeMixLibrary provides a suite of advanced functionality built on top of the CakeIO's [core API](../core-api/api-overview.md).
+CakeMixLibrary provides a suite of advanced functionality built on top of the Cake IO's [core API](../core-api/api-overview.md).
 Its primary purpose is to provide an ergonomic interface for some common complex operations, such as collecting elements from a directory and storing them in a container.

 --8<-- "warning-lib-advanced.md"